 4) Response rate/time – how fast is your team responding to consumers?
 If your business is one that has a Trip Advisor profile you can see review response rate in your dashboard.
 This is a great measurement to see how your employees are doing and an opportunity to see your super stars as well!

 Social media metrics may seem like a waste of time especially if you personally are not on social media.
 In reality, by reviewing your metrics it can help you see if a campaign or strategy is successful.
 Looking at your metrics can also help you create future post content catered to what your followers like most.

 Where do I see my analytics?

 Facebook – you will find them in your insights tab

 Twitter – click on the analytics tab (after clicking the “more” tab)

 Instagram and Pinterest – you will need business accounts for these platforms to see your analytics.
-For Instagram you will select “Insights” from the three hash marks in the upper right of your screen.
+For Instagram, use your phone and click the thumbnail in the lower right of your screen then click the three hash marks in the upper right of your screen, then select “Insights”.
 For Pinterest click the “Analytics” tab in the top left hand corner of your profile page then select “Overview.”

-If you as a small business owner do not have time to dive into your social media analytics delegate to somebody else and ask for the highlights.
+If you do not have time to dive into your social media analytics delegate this task to somebody else and ask for the highlights.
 If you want to maximize your social media opportunities to gain new customers, it is certainly worth your time to review the metrics and see what is working and get rid of what’s not working.